cyll0/cardco/README.md

 URL = https://cardco.adaptable.app

 - How do you implement the tasks in the checklist?

 "Create a new Django project.": I created a new Django project by activiting a virutal environment inside my new directory "cardco".
 I used the same dependencies as the tutorial and ran the command "django-admin startproject main ."
 As mentioned in the tutorial I used ["*"] for "ALLOWED_HOSTS" so that adaptable.io can host the application.

--"Create an app with the name main on that project.": When creating my new Django project I named it "main" by using the command "django-admin startproject main ."
+"Create an app with the name main on that project.": When creating my new Django project I named it "main" by using the command "django-admin startproject main ."

 "Create a URL routing configuration to access the main app.": I used the the same URL routing configuration as the tutorial.